-The following glossary prepared by Nugget’s News is loaded with terms that you will likely encounter while navigating the cryptocurrency and blockchain ecosystem.
+This glossary by Nugget’s News is loaded with terms that you’ll come across when learning about cryptocurrency and finance.
 Keep it handy!

 A unique string of letters and numbers to and from which cryptocurrency is sent.
 An address—which is usually a hashed version of a public key—functions like an email address.

 A peer-to-peer network of nodes that maintain a blockchain-based distributed ledger of bitcoin balances.
 The cryptocurrency native to the Bitcoin network is bitcoin.